This page is still under construction as of August 2009 - - more photos and information to follow!

 FM MOBILE RADIO HISTORY

-Part One, 1940 - 65
+Part One, 1940 - 1965

-Introduction; Prewar Equipment
+Introduction, Prewar Equipment

-In 1940, a revolution occurred in the land mobile radio industry, namely that the successful installation of a VHF FM two-way (actually called three-way, because of the two-channel transmitters) radio system by Fred M. Link and Daniel Noble for the Connecticut State Police proved its superiority over the older low frequency one-way AM broadcasts and AM in general.
+In 1940, a revolution occurred in the land mobile radio industry, namely that the successful installation of a large scale VHF FM two-way (actually called three-way, because of the two-channel transmitters) radio system by Fred M. Link and Daniel Noble for the Connecticut State Police proved its superiority over the older low frequency one-way AM broadcasts and AM in general.
 From that point on, all major manufacturers switched emphasis to VHF FM products and generally introduced no new-design AM equipment from that point onward.
 GE was no exception.
 This is not to say that AM equipment was not still being sold, just that purchasers were still buying models and designs dating from 1940, more or less.
 AM production by all major manufacturers stopped by 1950, other than by special order.

-GE had already been building FM mobile equipment since 1938, well prior to Link and Noble's experiments, on a somewhat experimental basis.
-GE was one of the few manufacturers to respect the Armstrong's patents on FM, and took out licenses to use that system, as did Link.
-Motorola did not, and was involved in litigation with Armstrong and Armstrong's widow (who eventually prevailed) well into the 1960's.
-The initial production model FM mobile employed GE's E-1-A and E-1-B, which were large separate transmitter and receiver units, similar in physical design to Link equipment.
+The initial GE-made mass production model FM mobile employed GE's E-1-A and E-1-B, which were large separate transmitter and receiver units, similar in physical design to Link equipment.
 One reason the units remained separate, other than weight and size constraints, is that purchasers often wanted to add only a transmitter to an already existing medium wave AM receiver installation in an automobile (California Highway Patrol, for example.)

 It should also be noted that within months of completion of the Link system for Connecticut, Noble had joined Motorola, Inc. and Motorola was producing a two piece VHF FM radio of their own called the "Deluxe" line, which not surprisingly, appeared very similar to the Link 1940 FM equipment.

-By 1942, GE had already revised and superseded the initial FM equipment of 1938 at least two times, making it somewhat more compact and updating some of the circuitry.
-Typical model numbers for this equipment were 4RMD and 4TMD, referring to the receiver and transmitter respectively.
-This was the second generation of VHF FM radios produced by GE, and many were sold.
+Following the E-1 Series, the next generation of equipment would have typical model numbers of 4RMD and 4TMD, referring to the receiver and transmitter respectively.
+This was the second generation of VHF FM radios produced by GE itself, and many were sold.
 They are recognized by the tall, rounded cabinet tops with a single handle in the middle.
 The transmitter was dynamotor powered and used an 807 tube in the power amplifier.
 The equipment was available only in the 30-40 MHz range.
+At this point the "M.O." designations become murky.
+The 4RMD and 4TMD sets may be the "5th M.O." equipment, but in any case there were "4th" through "7th" M.O. equipment produced up to 1949.

 In approximately 1949, GE began production of a third and last generation of two-piece separate unit equipment, which saw large production figures and is the most recognized.
-This frosted-green colored equipment is usually referred to colloquially as the Pre-Progress Line, because in 1955, GE introduced a highly successful series of radios called the Progress Line.
-The two-way radio industry then began calling the equipment which immediately preceded the Progress Line the "Pre-Progress Line," and even GE began to refer to it as such by the early 1960's.
-The low band two-piece Pre-Progress radios were also referred to by GE insiders as "8th MO," although I have never seen this description in print in any official documents.
-The Progress Line was made in a wide variation of models and combinations, and included portables (eventually), base stations, monitor receivers, railroad and so forth.
-Interestingly, there was no "solocycle" motorcycle Progress equipment made, although a "Servicar" (three wheel motorcycle) combination was offered.
+This frosted-green colored equipment is usually referred to colloquially as the "Pre-Progress Line," because in 1955, GE introduced a highly successful series of radios called the Progress Line.
+The two-way radio industry then began calling the equipment which immediately preceded the "Progress Line" the "Pre-Progress Line," and even GE began to refer to it as such by the early 1960's.

 In late 1954, GE began production of the enormously successful "Progress Line," a one-piece mobile radio made of interconnected chassis in a "basket" mounted inside a sturdy steel housing.
 The Progress Line would be made for ten years and was GE's flagship product.
 By 1959, the rush for solid state mobile radios caused GE to develop, perhaps prematurely, a radio called the "Transistorized Progress Line" or "TPL."
 These were generally regarded as a design failure with extremely poor reliability, and saw only a few years of production.